nielsvr/open-graph-metabox/readme.txt

 = 1.0 =
 * First version

-== Frequently Asked Questions ==

-= Why should I enter my Facebook App ID? =

-Including the fb:app_id tag in your HTML HEAD will allow the Facebook scraper to associate the Open Graph entity for that URL with an application.
-This will allow any admins of that app to view Insights about that URL and any social plugins connected with it.
-Open Graph Metaboxes let you set this setting trough the settings panel.

 = Why should I set Facebook Admins? =

 The fb:admins tag is similar to the fb:app_id, but allows you to just specify each user ID that you would like to give the permission to do the above.